knighthawk4227/1800_202510_31/README.md

 # Project Name

 ## Overview
-Summarize your project's purpose, problem solved, key features, user benefits, development context, and main technologies used.
+Survival wallet is an app that allows people to add their friends, family, roommates allowing them to see what each other are spending their money on and get recommendations of what to buy.
 Example:

-This client-side JavaScript web application provides real-time weather updates for cities worldwide.
-It simplifies accessing weather information through an intuitive mobile-first interface, allowing users to input a city name and receive data on temperature, humidity, and conditions.
+The client side js Web app provides infomation about your budget and will update information about budget remaining and total amount as well as recommends products to buy based off of total remaining.

-Developed for the [Course Name] course, applying User-Centred Design practices, agile project management processes, integrating a weather API, and Firebase backend services.
+Developed for the [1800 projects] course, applying User-Centred Design practices, agile project management processes, and using  Firebase backend services allowing us to populate the budget information and the list of bought items.

 ---

 ## Features

 Example:
-- Real-time weather updates for any city.
+- create a group budget
-- Responsive design for desktop and mobile.
+- invite friends to budgets using generated code
-- Displays temperature, humidity, and weather conditions.
+- recommend products based off of the remaining

 ---